The Music Box

 Plot

-In a music store, a woman (Hazel Howell) orders a player piano as a surprise birthday gift for her husband.
-She tells the manager her address — 1127 Walnut Avenue — and he hires the Laurel and Hardy Transfer Company to deliver the piano in their freight wagon.
+In a music store, a woman arranges for the purchase and delivery of a player piano as a birthday surprise for her husband.
+Upon disclosing her address at 1127 Walnut Avenue to the store manager, the Laurel and Hardy Transfer Company is enlisted to transport the instrument using their horse-drawn freight wagon.

 Awards